Problem Set 2 FAQ

 For the variables specified for the inputs, you could in theory use different names, as long as they are still as descriptive as the original ones.
 However, when there are multiple inputs, you must keep the inputs in the same order that we specified in the assignment, or we won’t be able to test your function.

-I read about or have used some Python functions we have not discussed in lecture.
+I’ve read about or used some Python functions that we have not discussed in lecture.
 Can I use them in the homework?

 No. You should solve the problems in the homework using only constructs that we have discussed in lecture or that you have seen in the textbook.
+In addition, some of the problems have specific instructions regarding which functions you should or should not use.
 There are, of course, many different ways to accomplish the homework assignments, but we construct the assignments so that you can solve them using the tools that we have learned about in class.

 As a reminder, you are prohibited from consulting with external sites such as Stack Overflow about the homework assignments.

 Do we need to use recursion on this assignment?

 No. None of the functions that we’re asking you to write for this assignment require recursion.
 If you wrote one or more of them using recursion, that’s okay, too, but doing so is not required.